 Recently I have been getting a few questions from readers who are just getting started to see what I think you need to get started selling on amazon’s FBA program.
-Most recently there were comments on my February financial results post from Sabine and Sharon requesting this, and there have been a couple emails as well, so the readers have spoken and that’s what today’s post will be about.
+Most recently there were comments on my February financial results post from Sabine and Sharon requesting a discussion of how to get started with FBA, and there have been a couple emails as well, so the readers have spoken and that’s what today’s post will be about.

-For a frame of reference, I will be looking at this as to what I think is needed if you want to sell via FBA on at least a part time basis, and never having sold an item via FBA before but have an amazon seller account in place.
+For a frame of reference, I will be explaining how to get started with FBA if you want to sell on at least a part time basis, and have never sold an item before but have an amazon seller account in place.
 So let’s get started with what I think is needed based on my experiences thus far.

 First, and most importantly, you need to have the right mindset about FBA and be willing to be constantly learning throughout the process.
 FBA requires a good amount of learning and work to get everything up and running, and as you get started at times it will be frustrating.
 If you stay persistent in learning the rules, searching for inventory, consistently sending what you find into amazon, and stay diligent with this process, you will begin to see results relatively quickly.
 The more you put in, the more you will get out.
 It won’t always be easy, but it will be worth it as it helps you to reach your financial and lifestyle goals.